HarrisonHinkle/E04a-Sprites/README.md

  - Add a Sprite node (this time, use maleAdventurer_wide.png), resize it, and Create a CollisionPolygon2D Sibling.
  - Place Standing 1 someplace on the screen, so that one of your falling objects will bounce off it.
  - Repeat this process five more times, creating Standing 2, Standing 3, Standing 4, Standing 5, and Standing 6.
 Choose either the maleAdventurer_wide.png or female_wide.png Assets for the sprites.
 Place them at various locations on inside the color rectange.
- Run the scene and watch the objects bounce off each other and the walls.
- When you have finished, save the project, commit and push your changes to GitHub, and turn in the URL of your repository on Canvas.